 Internet of Things is a future technology that will enable connected healthcare, smart homes, smart cities, and be a key factor in the next industrial revolution (Industry 4.0).
 According to Gartner, the number of connected devices will reach 20.6 billion by 2020.

-The work done at EDI on IoT and Wireless Sensor Networks (WSN) spans multiple application areas, such as wearable devices for eHealth (CONVERGENCE, FEATURE), smart cities and infrastructures (iTrEMP, SOPHIS, 3D FABRIC, Arrowhead-Tools, INTKO, DEWI), environmental monitoring (JurSens), agriculture (SARA), and industrial or transport-related cyber-physical systems (I-MECH, ENACT).
+The work done at EDI on IoT and Wireless Sensor Networks (WSN) spans multiple application areas, such as wearable and other devices for eHealth (CONVERGENCE, FEATURE, COV-CLEAN), smart cities and infrastructures (iTrEMP, SOPHIS, 3D FABRIC, Arrowhead-Tools, INTKO, DEWI), environmental monitoring (JurSens), agriculture (SARA), and industrial or transport-related cyber-physical systems (I-MECH, ENACT).
 Through these IoT research projects from Horizon2020 and other programmes we have successfully cooperated with a number of European and national technology companies (Gefran, Nexperia, INDRA and others) and academic institutions (University of Latvia, Riga Technical University, University of Bristol and others).

 The expertise of EDI includes: